EMTelias/MeLiSearch/README.md

 ![page-view](readme/page-view.PNG)
 </td></tr></table>

+This project implement a server on ExpressJS and a view in ReactJS.

-This project is separated on three different views:
+This separated on three main views:

 - Search Bar
 - Product Search List